Data lineage is a complex concept. What is such special about it?

 Let’s talk about these in more detail.

-My professional journey to data lineage has started with the investigation of requirements of the Basel Committee on Banking Supervision‘s standard number 239: “Principles for effective risk data aggregation and risk reporting” (BCBS 239 or PERDARR).
-Later on, the EU General Data Protection Regulation (GDPR) , IFRS9, TRIM (Targeted review of internal models) and others came into the picture.
-Many specialists consider data lineage as the ultimate ‘remedy’ to meet these requirements.
+My professional journey to data lineage has started with investigating the Basel Committee requirements on Banking Supervision’s standard number 239: “Principles for effective risk data aggregation and risk reporting” (BCBS 239 or PERDARR).
+Later, the EU General Data Protection Regulation (GDPR), IFRS9, TRIM (Targeted review of internal models), and others came into the picture.
+Many specialists consider data lineage the ultimate ‘remedy’ to meet these requirements.

-All conclusions about the necessity of data lineage are based on careful investigating of legislation requirements and consequent matching of these requirements to the data management ammunition, with data lineage being part of it.
+All conclusions about the necessity of data lineage are based on careful investigation of legislation requirements and the consequent matching of these requirements to the data management ammunition, with data lineage being part of it.

-Very often, company deals with different types of business changes, such as changes in information needs and requirements, changes in application landscape, organizational changes etc. As an example, let us consider a change in a database of a business application.
+The company often deals with different types of business changes, such as changes in information needs and requirements, changes in the application landscape, organizational changes, etc. For example, let us consider a change in a business application’s database.
 Usually, data is transformed and processed through the chain of applications, as you can see in Figure 1:

-For the convenience, the chain consists of just a few applications, but in reality, especially in large companies, such chains consist of dozens of applications.
+The chain consists of just a few applications for convenience, but in reality, especially in large companies, such chains comprise dozens of applications.

-Let’s assume that the database of one of the applications is changed, for example in ‘Company web-page’ (the starting point of the chain on the left side of the Figure 1).
-It means that professionals will need to estimate all required changes in the consequent applications, including the impact on the end reports and/or dashboards.
+Let’s assume that one of the applications’ databases is changed, for example, in the ‘Company web-page’ (the starting point of the chain on the left side of Figure 1).
+It means that professionals must estimate all required changes in the consequent applications, including the impact on the end reports and/or dashboards.
 In this case, data lineage will be able to ease the impact analysis of the change.

-If changes touch, for example, information & reporting requirements (the end point of the chain in Figure 1), professionals will need to use root-cause analysis that will allow to assess which data is required to produce this new information, where data should come from and how it should be transformed.
+Suppose changes touch, for example, information & reporting requirements (the chain endpoint in Figure 1).
+In that case, professionals will need to use root-cause analysis to assess which data is required to produce this new information, where data should come from, and how it should be transformed.
 In such a case, a root-cause analysis will be much easier to do if data lineage is already recorded.

-So far, knowledge about data processing is very often kept in minds of professionals or in the best case scenario, on local computers in the form of Word or Excel documents.
+So far, knowledge about data processing is very often kept in professionals’ minds or, in the best-case scenario, on local computers in the form of Word or Excel documents.

-Nowadays there are a lot of initiatives around the quality of data.
-In large international companies it could take years to roll out such a program and it would take even more time and effort to make it a success.
-Very often it is not realized that knowing data lineage is one of the key conditions in the resolution of data quality issues.
+Nowadays, there are a lot of initiatives around the quality of data.
+In large international companies, it could take years to roll out such a program, and it would take even more time and effort to make it a success.
+It is often not realized that knowing data lineage is one of the key conditions in resolving data quality issues.

 Supervisor and audit requirements

 Last but not least, let’s talk about the supervisor and audit requirements.
-There is a growing tendency that next to aggregated reports, supervisors require companies to provide granular reporting data.
-In addition, especially finance and risk functions camp with requirements to explain how critical metrics and figures in their reports have been derived.
-For that, you need to be able to trace back the full chain of data transformation and explain its path.
-To be able to do that, you definitely need to know data lineage.
+There is a growing tendency that, next to aggregated reports, supervisors require companies to provide granular reporting data.
+Besides, especially finance and risk function camp with requirements to explain how critical metrics and figures in their reports have been derived.
+For that, you need to trace back the entire chain of data transformation and explain its path.
+To do that, you need to know the data lineage concept.

-I hope that by now I have ignited your interest in data lineage, and inspired you dive into this topic.
-If your question now is ‘But what IS data lineage?’, you’re on the right track.
+I hope that by now, I have ignited your interest in data lineage and inspired you to dive into this topic.
+If your question is, ‘But what IS data lineage?’, you’re on the right track.

-In the next part of this blog series (Data lineage 201), I talk about the definition of ‘data lineage’, as well as the challenges it presents.
+In the next part of this blog series (Data lineage 202), I discuss the definition of ‘data lineage’ and its challenges.